Geoffrey Bridgeman: Background and education

 Born at Harley Street in London, Bridgeman was the second son of William Bridgeman, 1st Viscount Bridgeman.
 His mother Caroline was the daughter of Cecil Thomas Parker, younger son of Thomas Parker, 6th Earl of Macclesfield.
 Bridgeman's younger brother Maurice was a businessman and civil servant.
-He was educated in Eton College and went then to Trinity College, Cambridge.
+He was educated at Eton College and went then to Trinity College, Cambridge.
 From 1917 he fought in the First World War, being commissioned into the Royal Field Artillery.
 In 1918 he was decorated with the Military Cross and after the end of the war retired as lieutenant.
 He resumed his studies in Cambridge and after winning a classical exhibition, Bridgeman read natural sciences and graduated with a Bachelor of Arts in 1920.
 Six years later at St George's Hospital he obtained a Bachelor of Medicine and in 1928 he received further a Bachelor of Medicine and a Bachelor of Surgery.